I Love Walking In France

 She’s thought of it all and delivers it in an easy-to-use, charming, well-written and refreshingly light guidebook.

-“The only unanswered question after reading Melinda Lusmore’s guidebook, Le-Puy-en-Velay to Aumont-Aubrac on the Chemin de Saint-Jacques du-Puy, is, “When do we leave?”
+“The only unanswered question after reading Melinda Lusmore’s guidebook, Le Puy-en-Velay to Aumont-Aubrac on the Chemin de Saint-Jacques du-Puy, is, “When do we leave?”
 Seriously!
 Everything else is answered.

 Besides furnishing some historical details, personal experiences, points of interest, local customs, mileage, elevation, where to sleep, where to eat and shop, and fantastic photography, she even provides up-to-date links to many of the services you might need while you’re walking; train schedules, bus schedules, luggage transporters.